2020 Republican National Convention: Kimberly Guilfoyle

 Presidential leadership is not guaranteed.
 It is a choice!
 Biden, Harris, and the rest of the socialists will fundamentally change this nation....They will defund, dismantle and destroy America's law enforcement!
-When you are in trouble and need police, don't count on the Democrats!
+When you are in trouble and need police, don't count on the Democrats!… President Trump is the leader who will rebuild the promise of America and ensure that every citizen can realize their American Dream.
+Ladies and gentlemen, leaders and fighters for freedom and liberty and the American Dream, the best is yet to come!